getpopper/popper/docs/sections/guides.md

 ### Models and visualization

 Following the above, automate the other steps in your workflow using Popper.
-This section shows examples for code that:
+This section shows examples for:
-- fits a model to data
+- fitting a model to data
-- generates model evaluation plots
+- generating model evaluation plots
-- uses the model to make predictions on a hold-out dataset
+- using the model to make predictions on a hold-out dataset

 A first file, `src/models.py` defines the model this workflow uses: